 Orange sorbet, verjus and olive oil

 The bridge course between savoury and sweet, having elements of both.
 Sharp and refreshing.

 Fennel pollen, blueberry and lemon

-Totally original, being a tiny morsel of highly aromatic candyfloss.
-It came infused with foraged fennel pollen, blueberry and lemon.
+Original!
+A tiny morsel of highly aromatic candyfloss infused with foraged fennel pollen, blueberry and lemon.
 It melted away in the mouth quickly but left complex lingering flavours.
 And fennel pollen?
 You have to collect it stamen by stamen.